When we think of the wealthiest people in the world, the usual names such as Jeff Bezos, Elon Musk, and Bill Gates come to mind.

 He died in 1937.

-Rockefeller was estimated to have a personal net worth of over $1 billion, an enormous sum of money for that era.
+Rockefeller was estimated to have a personal net worth of over $1 billion, an enormous sum of money for that time period.

 Andrew Carnegie was a Scotsman who left home for the U.S. in 1848, aged 12.